ON 8th FEBRUARY 2012

 About a 10 minute walk away is Amouage (14 Lowndes St; tel: 020 7245 1139; Underground: Knightsbridge) which must surely be the main contender for the award of the most beautiful perfumery in town.
 Its gorgeous antique furniture, subtly Arabian design touches (there's not a hint of 1001 Nights kitsch here) and stunning window displays are a superb showcase for the full range of perfumes (including extraits), bath products and home scents, as well as several attars.
 The staff have never been anything less than superlative.
 London's only Annick Goutal boutique is literally around the corner (20 Motcomb Street, SW1X 8LB; tel: 020 7823 2176; Underground: Knightsbridge).

 If we now head back to Knightsbridge, we'll find we've almost completed a massive circle and reached Harvey Nichols (109-125 Knightsbridge, SW1X 7RJ; tel: 020 7235 5000; Underground: Knightsbridge).
-HN's specialist niche department is long gone, but the appearance of a few lesser-known brands (such as Jovoy, Evody, Memo, Six Scents and Andrea Maack) on the shelves of the ground floor fragrance section bodes well for the future.
-HN also sells By Kilian, the odd entry from Histoires De Parfums (which, bizarrely, is stocked in the 'accessories' section of the women's fashion floor) and occasional, short-term exclusives.
+HN's specialist niche department seems to be making something of a comeback; several non-mainstream brands (such as Jovoy, LM Parfums, Friedemodin, Nejma, Organic Pharmacy, Evody and Memo) are now on prominent display in the ground floor fragrance section, together with occasional, short-term exclusives.
+HN is also the only place which stocks The Different Company, a fact which elevates its status on the capital's shopping scene.

 Just over a mile away is Fortnum & Mason (181 Piccadilly, W1A 1ER; tel: 020 7734 8040; Underground: Green Park), an excellent place to stop for another coffee and – once we’ve made it to the second floor – enjoy the sight of decidedly old-fashioned perfumery aesthetics.
 The Micallef selection contains a few UK-only pieces, as well as three world-exclusives - 1707 Pink, 1707 Blue and 1707 For Gentlemen - released to mark the shop's 300th anniversary.
 In recent months, the niche selection has expanded and now includes Montale, MDCI, Agonist and Illuminum, amongst others.

-If we take a wiggly way north to Oxford Street, we can stop by Dover Street Market (17-18 Dover Street, W1S 4LT; tel: 020 7518 0680; Underground: Green Park) to smell the Comme Des Garçons range (watch out for the snooty staff!) before heading to the Avery Fine Perfumery (27 Avery Row, W1K 4AY; tel: 020 7629 1892; Underground: Bond Street) to sample wares from Nasomatto, Nez À Nez, Profumi Del Forte and SoOud, amongst others.
-It's also worth popping into Fenwick (63 New Bond Street, W1S 1RQ; tel: 020 7629 9161; Underground: Bond Street) as the place is rapidly becoming a serious player on London's niche scene.
-Amidst the tranquil atmosphere and the giant factice bottles, you'll find Ex Idolo, Olfactive Studio, Arquiste as well as more familiar fare from Guerlain, Dior, Chanel et al.
+If we take a wiggly way north to Oxford Street, we can stop by Ormonde Jayne (12 The Royal Arcade, 28 Old Bond Street, W1S 4SL; tel: 020 7499 1100; Underground: Green Park) and partake of the brand's 'perfume portrait' service.
+(Note: Ormonde Jayne's Sloane Square branch is about to close down.)
+Then we can pop into Dover Street Market (17-18 Dover Street, W1S 4LT; tel: 020 7518 0680; Underground: Green Park) to smell the Comme Des Garçons range (watch out for the snooty staff!) before heading to the Avery Fine Perfumery (27 Avery Row, W1K 4AY; tel: 020 7629 1892; Underground: Bond Street) to sample wares from Nez À Nez, Profumi Del Forte, Re Profumo and SoOud, amongst others.
+It's also worth popping into Fenwick (63 New Bond Street, W1S 1RQ; tel: 020 7629 9161; Underground: Bond Street) as the place has become a serious player on London's niche scene.
+Amidst the tranquil atmosphere and the giant factice bottles, you'll find Ex Idolo, Olfactive Studio, Arquiste and Andrea Maack, as well as more familiar fare from Guerlain, Dior, Chanel et al.

 We then go from the cosy to the capacious: the next stop on our itinerary is Selfridges (400 Oxford Street, W1A 1AB; tel: 0800 123 400; Underground: Bond Street or Marble Arch).
 There was a time when it looked as though the store would become a serious source of niche fragrance products, but that seems to have passed and most of what’s an offer is available in countless other shops.
 However, the Chanel perfume hall on the ground floor is unquestionably the best setting in which to try Les Exclusifs and one of very few places from which to purchase Égoïste and some of the less ubiquitous extraits.
 A few steps away is Dior’s fragrance enclosure, which sells the Collection Privée.
 And the Guerlain counter has been refurbished to bring it into line with the gold-and-crystal aesthetic of the brand's Paris shops.
 At the moment, this is the only stand in the UK where you'll find the Voyages Olfactifs collection (an honour which had previously belonged to Harrods).
 Also available are Les Elixirs Charnels and L'Art Et La Matière (please see the Harrods entry above for more information about Guerlain 'exclusives').
 Spare a moment for the lower-ground floor too, where you'll find Diptyque, L'Artisan Parfumeur and Penhaligon's.